NicoOosterwijk/harvester-modules/README.md

 module "harvester_clusternetwork"{
   source               = "github.com/nicooosterwijk/harvester-modules/clusternetwork"
-  name                 = "vlan"             // or whatever you like enable               = true               // should be true default_physical_nic = "harvester-mgmt"   // or a dedicated nic
+  name                 = "vlan"             // or whatever you like kubeconfig           = "harvester.yaml"    // the kubeconfig file for your harvester cluster default_nic          = "harvester-mgmt"   // or a dedicated nic }
-}
 ```
 ## harvester_image